-Freiburg head coach Christian Streich: 10 years a Bundesliga treasure
+Freiburg head coach Christian Streich: a Bundesliga treasure for well over a decade

-Freiburg head coach Christian Streich says football “never gets boring” for him as he celebrates a decade in charge of the Black Forest side.
+Freiburg head coach Christian Streich says football “never gets boring”, and he helped play his part in that during 12 years in charge of the Black Forest side.

 Already a qualified industrial clerk, Streich spent his retirement from active duty preparing himself for the next chapter, completing a degree in German Studies, Sport and History at Freiburg University.